DHRI-Curriculum/glossary/sections/gis.md

 An *attribute* is a characteristic of a feature (see below).
 Attributes can contain data of different types: strings (text), numerical values, dates, or booleans.
 Each column in the Attribute Table represents a different attribute.

-*Feature*: an entity that appears in a layer on a map
+*Feature*: an element that appears in a layer and typically has attributes.
+Each row in the Attribute Table represents a different feature.
+Each feature can be represented on a map by one (or more) vectors, be it points, lines or polygons.

 *Georeferencing*: the process of using geographic data to represent features on a GIS.